aws-samples/data-protection/usecase-5/README.md

 ```
 **Some questions to think about :**

-* Why was the server certificate from alb.workshop.com not recognized by the curl command ?
+* Why was the server certificate from alb.workshop.com not trusted?
 * What potential automation you might need within your organization to use these private certificates at scale ?

 ### 8. Run the module named `usecase-5-step-8.py`

-This module uses the requests library to do a HTTPS GET on the private domain `alb.workshop.com`
+This module uses the requests library to do a HTTPS GET request to the private domain `alb.workshop.com`

 Since the request has the chain of trust pem file as a parameter the private domain cert for `alb.workshop.com` is trusted and successfully authenticated.
 You should see the following printed in the runner window pane after the HTML returned by the lambda function: